open-xchange/appsuite-middleware/documentation/push_notifications/push_notification_service.md

 That allows the client "open-xchange-appsuite" (App Suite UI) to receive "new mail" notifications via Web Socket, but not for "new appointment".

-#### Payloads for known topics
+#### Web Socket payloads for known topics

 This section describes the payloads transferred via Web Socket packets for well-known topics.

 ##### Socket.IO

 In general, the communication that happens via a Web Socket connection implements the Socket.IO-specified protocol.
-Socket.IO itself is a library that enables real-time, bidirectional and event-based communication between the browser and the server by adding additional metadata to each packet.
+Socket.IO itself is a library that enables real-time, bidirectional and event-based communication between the browser and the server.

 - Client establishes a Web Socket connection; e.g.: